oscarsaleta/PBala/README.md

 **Notice**: if you cloned the repository instead of downloading the zipped source files, you may have problems with `make`, since GitHub does not respect the timestamps of the files when cloning.
 This can be solved by running `autoreconf -fi` before `./configure && make` (requires the package *autotools*).

 ### Versions older than v4.1.0
 The command `make` takes care of compilation (if all dependencies are satisfied, no checks performed).
+No system-wide installation supported for these older versions.

 ### Binary files